 - it has been qualified as sales-ready.

-TARGET, SEGMENT and TEST.
 How frequently does your team analyze lists?
-Bear in mind that there’s no such thing as a good list, and remembering that more expensive lists are not always more useful than cheap ones.
-The only solution to keep your team productive is to make sure your data is fresh by cleaning it regularly and keeping it up-to-date with the trending buyer persona.
+Bear in mind that there's no such thing as a good list, and remember that more expensive lists are not always more useful than cheap ones.
+The only solution to provide the best of lead generation services is to make sure your data is updated.
+This is only possible by cleaning it regularly and keeping it up-to-date with the trending buyer persona.
 Analyzing points that indicate tendencies to buy, and continually testing to optimize segmentation efforts is another way to ensure you are on the right track of B2B lead gen.

-In one situation, we consulted with a client that was about to mail 750 $20 “lumpy” packages.
+In one situation, we consulted with a client that was about to mail 750 $20 "lumpy" packages.
 I asked if they had tested the list for validity.
 They had not.
 They believed they had paid a lot of money for the list that it must be accurate.
-We offered to test the list for free and discovered that over 50% of the list would have gone to the wrong targets.
+We offered to test the list for free and discovered that over 50% of the list would have gone to the wrong target audience.
 Many of the company names had no contact associated with the record.
 This is the most common and persistent problem that companies do when it comes to lead generation.
 When conducting email marketing, checking the quality of a new lead through your lead generation software is extremely crucial.
 This is necessary because there might be multiple people contacting you through your landing page.
 So, testing if they fit the ideal criteria of your prospective customer gives you the clarity of persuing them further and creating appropriate lead nurturing activities.
 No matter how tedious this stage seems, doing this only improves the quality of your lead generation process.

 There is some disagreement on the value of research.
-Some argue that you should just pick up the phone and make the call.
-Others believe that cold calling is not needed and ineffective.
-The biggest reason for this is that lists are not always accurate.
-Why else would someone in the lead gen business get multiple calls and emails from lead gen firms every week and a multitude of calls over time from the same firms?
-What should you do that is different or unique?
+A B2B marketer might argue that you should just pick up the phone and make the call.
+Some marketers might believe that cold calling is not needed and ineffective.
+The biggest reason for this is that lists consisting of B2B leads are not always accurate.
+Why else would someone in the lead generation business get multiple calls and emails from some firms every week and a multitude of calls over time from the same firms?
+In such a scenario what should you do that is different or unique for your potential customers?
 Employing a 4 x 4 research approach is to spend a total of four minutes looking at four different data sources that will carve the customer journey:

 - The prospect's website.